-The Prestige is the perfect choice for large areas or full body treatments done in one session.
-It’s packed with the best features that mean it takes me 35 to 40 minutes for the whole lot (using corded with mains-power).
+The Prestige is the perfect choice for face, small and large areas or full body treatments done in one session.
+It takes me 35 to 40 minutes for the whole lot (using corded with mains-power).

-There’s no need to wait for the Prestige to charge.
-I use it non-stop with mains-power and finish a full body treatment in one sitting.
-But you can disconnect it from the mains for harder to reach places it you’re restrained by the cord.
-Or if you want to use on your face in the privacy of your bathroom.
+Firstly, there’s no need to wait for the Prestige to charge.
+Use it non-stop with mains-power and finish a full body treatment in one sitting.
+Swap to cordless just for tricky, hard to reach areas or on small areas in the privacy of the bathroom.

 It’s one of the best choices for large areas or full body treatments done in one session.